Frequently Asked Questions

 Won’t everyone find out if I report suspected abuse or neglect?

-All reports are kept anonymous.
+No. All reports are kept anonymous.

 Why don’t we just let the authorities handle it?